mileweb/docs-content-cdn/docs/edge-logic/faq.md

 ### How the cache time for an object is determined?

 There are many directives you can use in the Edge Logic to control the cache time.
-If none of them is configured, the default behavior of CDN360 edge servers is "honor the origin".
+If none of them is configured, the default behavior of CDN360 edge servers is to "honor the origin".
 That is, the instructions in the `Cache-Control` and `Expires` header fields are followed.
-If these two headers are not present in a response from the origin, the response is not cached.
-In the meantime, the presence of the `Set-Cookie` header also prevents caching of the response.
+If these two fields are not present in a response from the origin, the response is not cached.
+The presence of the `Set-Cookie` header field also prevents caching of the response.

 We modified the open-source NGINX to strictly follow the HTTP standard regarding 'zero-time cache'.
-When `no-cache` or `max-age=0` is present in the `Cache-Control` header field, the response is still cached, but expires immediately.
+When `no-cache` or `max-age=0` is present in the `Cache-Control` header field, the response is still cached but expires immediately.
 Any subsequent request for this object will result in a revalidation request to the origin with the `If-Modified-SInce` header.
 If `no-store` is in the `Cache-Control` header field, the response will not be cached.

-By default, the `Date` header field is passed all the way from the origin to the edge server, and efforts have been made to ensure the `Age` header field reflects the time since the response is retrieved from the origin, even when parent cache is used.
+By default, the `Date` header field is passed all the way from the origin to the edge servers.
+Efforts have also been made to ensure the `Age` header field reflects the time since the response is retrieved from the origin, even when parent cache is used.

-If the above mentioned default behavior is not meeting your requirement, you can use the following directives to alter it.
+If the default behavior mentioned above does not meet your requirement, use the following directives to alter it.

 * To ignore one or more of the three special header fields above, you can use the [`proxy_ignore_headers`](</docs/edge-logic/supported-directives.md#proxy_ignore_headers>) directive.
 For example:
 ```nginx